 Citizens and permanent residents are allowed to enter Canada, but if unvaccinated they must self-quarantine for 14 days.

-Vaccinated international travelers are allowed to enter as of September 7.
-Accepted Covid-19 vaccines in Canada are: Pfizer-BioNTech; Moderna; AstraZeneca/COVISHIELD; and Janssen/Johnson & Johnson.
+Vaccinated international travelers are allowed to enter as of September 7, 2021.
+Accepted Covid-19 vaccines in Canada are: Pfizer-BioNTech; Moderna; AstraZeneca/COVISHIELD; Janssen/Johnson & Johnson; Sinopharm; Sinovac; and COVAXIN, matching the World Health Organization (WHO) Emergency Use Listing (EUL).
 "Foreign nationals who are not fully vaccinated will continue to be required to meet an exemption or be traveling for a non-discretionary purpose," says the Government of Canada website.
-A few conditions still apply for all travelers.
-People older than five flying into Canada are required to provide written or electronic documentation showing they received a negative result from a Covid-19 PCR or RT-LAMP test conducted within 72 hours before their scheduled boarding.
+In March, Canada announced it will lift its Covid-19 pre-entry test requirement for fully vaccinated travelers beginning April 1, saying that the pandemic was entering a "transition phase."
+The requirement will be dropped for air, land and water ports of entry.

 What are the restrictions?

 All permitted arrivals must use the ArriveCAN app or website to submit travel and contact information, a 14-day quarantine plan (if unvaccinated) and a Covid-19 symptom self-assessment.

 The quarantine plan must detail where you will stay, how you will get there and how you will arrange for delivery of essentials such as groceries and medicine.
 Failure to stick to the plan can lead to six months' jail time and a CAD$750,000 (US$593,000) fine.

 Additionally, all arrivals are given a health screening by a border officer to assess any symptoms.